11.1. Optimization

 11.1.2.
 Finding a Minimum

 Finding a minimum value of a function can be a harder problem than finding a function root (where the function is zero).
 Ideally, we would like to use analytic techniques to find the optimal (minimal) values.
 We learn from calculus that a minimum or maximum of a function occurs where the first derivative is zero.
-Indeed, derivatives are always an important part of finding where a minimum occurs.
-But when the function is non-linear and involves several variables, finding an analytic solution is often not possible, so instead we make use of numerical search algorithms.
+Indeed, derivatives are always important in finding where a minimum occurs.
+However, when the function is nonlinear and involves several variables, finding an analytic solution may not be possible, so we use numerical search algorithms instead.

 There are several numerical algorithms for finding where a minimum occurs.
-Our coverage here is restricted to algorithms operating on restricted convex regions.
+Our coverage is restricted to algorithms operating on convex regions.
 By convex, we mean like a bowl.
 If we pour water over a convex surface, the minimum point is where the water stops flowing and begins to fill the bowl-like surface.
-Some functions are strictly convex while others have local minimum points that are not the global minimum point.
-In the later case, we need to restrict the domain of the search.
-MATLAB includes a minimum search algorithm which is discussed below.
-MathWorks also sales an Optimization Toolbox with enhanced algorithms that are not discussed here.
-There are also third party and open source resources with enhanced capabilities.
-One such resource is discussed below.
+Some functions are strictly convex, while others have local minimum points that are not the global minimum point.
+In the latter case, we need to restrict the search domain.
+MATLAB includes two minimum search functions that are discussed below.
+MathWorks also sells an Optimization Toolbox with enhanced algorithms not discussed here.
+There are also third-party and open source resources with impressive capabilities.
+One such resource is discussed below in CVX for Disciplined Convex Programming.

-The mathematics behind how these algorithms work is a little complicated and beyond the scope of this text.
-Thus the focus here is restricted to what the algorithms are able to do and how to use them.
-As with algorithms that find a root of a function, the minimum search algorithms call the passed function many times as they search for the minimum result.
-MATLAB has two minimum search functions.
-The first, fminbnd, works with functions of one variable.
-While the second function, fminsearch handles functions with multiple variables.
+The mathematics behind how these algorithms work is beyond the scope of this text.
+Thus, we focus on what the algorithms can do and how to use them.
+As with algorithms that find a root of a function, the minimum search algorithms call a function passed as an argument many times as they search for the minimum value.
+The first of MATLAB’s two minimum search functions is fminbnd, which finds the minimum of functions of one variable.
+The second function, fminsearch, handles functions with multiple variables.

 11.1.2.1.
 Fminbnd

-The MATLAB function x = fminbnd(f, x1, x2) returns the minimum value of function f(x) in the range x_1 < x < x_2.
-The algorithm is based on golden section search and parabolic interpolation and is described in a book co-authored by MathWork’s chief mathematician and cofounder, Cleve Moler [FORSYTHE76].
+The MATLAB function x = fminbnd(f, x1, x2) returns the minimum value of function \(f(x)\) in the range \(x_1 < x < x_2\).
+The algorithm is based on golden section search and parabolic interpolation and is described in a book co-authored by MathWorks’ chief mathematician and co-founder, Cleve Moler [FORSYTHE76].
+We use fminbnd to find the minimum value of a function in figure Fig. 11.5.

 >> fplot(f, [0 pi])